Rashid Johnson: Early career

 In 2002 he exhibited his homeless men in the Diggs Gallery of Winston-Salem State University.
 The exhibit was entitled Seeing in the Dark and used partially illuminated subjects against deep black backgrounds.
 He also exhibited his homeless men work, including George (1999), in Atlanta, Georgia as part of the National Black Arts Festival at City Gallery East in July and August 2002.
 George was part of the Corcoran Gallery of Art November 2004 – January 2005 Common Ground: Discovering Community in 150 Years of Art, Selections From the Collection of Julia J. Norrell exhibition.
 George and the Common Ground exhibition appeared in several other places including the North Carolina Museum of Art in 2006.

 He took part in the Chicago Department of Cultural Affairs artist Open Studio Program rotation in the Chicago Landmark/National Register of Historic Places Page Brothers Building during the summer of 2003 with a three-week exhibition.
 He explored the "historical and contemporary nature of photography".
 At that time, he was represented by George N'Namdi, who owned G.R.
 N'Namdi, the oldest African-American-owned, exhibiting commercial gallery in the country.

 In conjunction with the Renaissance Society at the University of Chicago, Rashid Johnson exhibited The Evolution of the Negro Political Costume in December 2004.
 He presented replicas of three outfits worn by African-American politicians.
 He included a late 1960s dashiki worn by Jesse Jackson, a 1980s running suit worn by Al Sharpton in the '80s and a business suit worn by then United States Senator-elect Barack Obama.
-The presentation, which invited inspection, was as likely to evoke humorous response to the Jackson dashiki as well as critical commentary about the presentation of political attire.
+The presentation, which invited inspection, was as likely to evoke a humorous response to the Jackson dashiki as well as critical commentary about the presentation of political attire.

 Johnson explored the theme of escapism at the Indianapolis Museum of Contemporary Art in a show entitled The Production of Escapism: A Solo Project by Rashid Johnson.
 He addressed distraction and relief from reality through art and fantasy.
 Johnson used photos, video and site-specific installation to study escapist tendencies through often with a sense of humor that bordered on the absurd.